5 recommended OTC drugs

 Repellents

-• DEET 20-50% — most effective.
+• DEET 20-50% — the most effective.

-• Picaridin (Icaridin) — non-DEET alternative.
+• Picaridin (Icaridin) — a non-DEET alternative.

 • Essential oils (lavender, citronella) — modest effect.